meio-v/site-diary-assessment/README.md

   - Use Delete Dialog prompts user for critical database deletions
   - Use Diary fetches a diary entry and sets the app diary state
 - Images - For CRUD operations, `useDiaryItems` can handle image metadata (requires an `images` table with `site_diary_id`, `id`, `url`, `created_at`).
 However, file upload to Supabase Storage is a separate concern that needs additional implementation (using `supabase.storage.from('bucket').upload()`).
 UI-wise, a simple image dropzone/drag-and-drop component can be implemented.
+- PageSpeed insights - Tools like pagespeed insights have not been used on the project yet so could use an iteration.
 - Logo and favicon was generated via AI - a high quality SVG would be better
 - **Stretch Goals** - I am a fan of how [DailyBean](https://play.google.com/store/apps/details?id=com.bluesignum.bluediary) structures their entries.
 The main list is a calendar view and clicking a calendar entry pulls up its card and link to the view page near the bottom.